 Published on October 14th, 2009 | by Julie Finn15

-Helping You Craft Green: Translation of Sheet Sizes to Fabric Yardage
+Translating Standard Sheet Sizes to Fabric Yardage

 I thrift a lot, and I sew a lot.
 When I sew, I try to use primarily thrifted or recycled or otherwise unwanted materials, and when I thrift, a large part of what I’m searching for is material to sew with–T-shirts, button-down shirts, pants, sweaters, pillowcases, curtains, sheets, etc. If I find any of these items in good shape and at a good price, and if they sport an especially appealing pattern or image, then I add them to my fabric stash for later crafting.

 One of the trickier components of sewing using these thrifted items, however, is knowing how much fabric there actually is there, and therefore what you can sew with it.
 I know from experience that I can sew one skirt and and one pair of matching leggings for my three-year-old from one adult-sized stretchy cotton or acrylic sweater, but is the queen-sized sheet that I picked up at a yard sale last summer enough to make matching pajama pants for me, my husband, and both our girls?
+How do standard sheet sizes translate when you’re looking at a sewing pattern?

 - Crib Flat Sheet: 42″72″.
 This equals two yards of 42″-wide fabric.